School Logo

 English

 Our English work will continue to form a very major part of the school day.
 Individual ‘Reading Books’ will be sent home daily from our Accelerated Reading program.
 The children will quiz on these books in school.
-Some children will also bring home a Phonics based reading book.
+Children will also bring home a Phonics based reading book.
 Please sign your child’s reading diary when you have heard them read.
 It is very important that you hear your child read everyday.
 Your child will be reading in school, but not always from their individual ‘Reading’ book.
 We will be concentrating on developing their written comprehension skills as well as their writing.
 We will be working on developing a fluent, expressive style of writing for different genres; fiction, non-fiction, poetry and instruction writing.
 We will also be focusing on the accurate use of a wider variety of punctuation.
 We will continue to link spelling and handwriting activities to develop a good cursive handwriting style and it is important that you ensure your child is spelling words correctly particularly the tricky words that cannot be sounded out.

 Maths